Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Theoretical Analyses of LogME

-The MacKay's algorithm (Algorithm~\ref{alg:mackay_algorithm}) consists of a while-loop.
-The key to analyze the whole algorithm is to analyze each iteration of the while-loop, which is listed in Algorithm~\ref{alg:iteration} for readers' convenience.
-During each iteration, new values $\alpha', \beta'$ are computed based on initial values $\alpha, \beta$, which can be regarded as evaluating a vector-valued function $(\alpha', \beta') =g(\alpha, \beta)$.
+MacKay's algorithm (Algorithm~\ref{alg:mackay_algorithm}) consists of a while-loop which is presented in Algorithm~\ref{alg:iteration}.
+The key to analyzing the whole algorithm is to analyze each iteration of the while-loop.
+During each iteration, new values $\alpha', \beta'$ are computed based on old values $\alpha, \beta$, which can be regarded as evaluating a vector-valued function $(\alpha', \beta') =g(\alpha, \beta)$.